dillonkearns/dillonkearns.com/content/newsletters/2025-06-14-introducing-soir-noir.md

 Dillon

 P.S.
+I'm just starting this newsletter to keep people in the loop about my shows around Santa Barbara and share some of the music I'm working on.
+If you know someone who might be interested, they can sign up with [my web site signup form](https://dillonkearns.com/signup/).
  If you know other music lovers who might enjoy these stories, feel free to forward this along!